Jewels of Anne of Denmark: George Heriot

 From the early 1590s, George Heriot sold pieces to Anne of Denmark, and he was appointed goldsmith to the Queen on 17 July 1597.
+Several of her Scottish accounts and bills were checked and paid by William Schaw, Chamberlain of Dumfermline.
+In August 1593, Heriot supplied an emerald for 40 crowns and a little emerald for 3 crowns, an earring with seven diamonds was 20 crowns, with other jewels.
+Anne gave Heriot a gold "carcat" necklace and tablet set with rubies and diamonds from her collection as a part payment of 1,000 crowns towards his bill.

+Itemised jewels supplied by Heriot include a diamond feather with an emerald to wear in a hat, "ane fethir for ane hatt quherein thair is sett ane greit Imerod & ane uther Jewell conteining lxxiij dyamentis".

 In August 1599 Heriot was paid £400 Sterling from the English annuity, a sum of money which Queen Elizabeth sent to Scotland, for jewels delivered to Anne of Denmark.
 He also provided items of embroidered costume and hats to the queen and her children.
-Several of her Scottish accounts and bills were checked and paid by William Schaw, Chamberlain of Dumfermline.
-Itemised jewels include a diamond feather with an emerald to wear in a hat, "ane fethir for ane hatt quherein thair is sett ane greit Imerod & ane uther Jewell conteining lxxiij dyamentis".

 A surviving chain or necklace thought to have been made in Edinburgh for an Edinburgh merchant or his wife, resembles a design by Corvinianus Saur, an Augsburg jeweller who worked for Christian IV in 1596 and became his court jeweller in 1613.
 This piece may demonstrate close links in fashion between the royal courts of Scotland and Denmark, and the upper reaches of Edinburgh society.
 The links of the necklace, held in a private collection, have a central diamond surrounded by open gold work enamelled black with a simple crown.